-As you read this post, you may be thinking that I’m going to suggest how we, as a society, need to be more accepting of people who don’t fall into “the norm” or median.
-And that we need to stop excluding and making stuff so difficult for everyone who we define as different.
+As you read this post, you may be thinking that I will suggest how we, as a society, need to be more accepting of people who don’t fall into “the norm” or median.
+And that we need to stop excluding and making stuff so difficult for everyone we define as different.

 But, although those are excellent points, I think it’s time we go much farther on this topic.
-Those points were just a necessary beginning to what really needs to be done.
+Those points were just a beginning to what needs to be done.